Rail transport in Spain: Rail links with adjacent countries

 Andorra has no rail system (the closest station to Andorra is the French station of Andorre-L'Hospitalet station).
+The British overseas territory of Gibraltar also lacks a rail system.

-The British overseas territory of Gibraltar has no rail system either.
-The Moroccan rail network is not connected neither to the Iberian Peninsula (although an undersea tunnel has been proposed) neither to the Spanish autonomous cities of Melilla and Ceuta (respectively closest to the Moroccan stations of Beni Ansar and Tangier-Med).
+Spain has railway connections with France and Portugal.
+Neither Andorra nor the British Overseas territory of Gibraltar have rail systems, though a link to Andorra has been proposed.
+The Moroccan rail network is neither connected to the Iberian Peninsula (although an undersea tunnel has been proposed) nor to the Spanish autonomous cities of Melilla and Ceuta (respectively closest to the Moroccan stations of Beni Ansar and Tangier-Med).